Jehny/selenium-integration-testrail/README.md

 > **Config Paths:** All paths are with /

+### Instalation

+> 1. Download the project

+> 2. Import as project maven

+> 3. Configure the Build Path to actual JAVA

+> 4. Configure properties file with your credentials, URL and testrail credentials.

+> 5. Click right button under project root and Run as -> Maven install

+> 6. To run the project many times: Click right button under project root and Run as -> Maven test

 ##### Running the project without library JAR based on this project

 ### Structure